archangel4031/EchoWhisperAPI/README.md

 ## Video Demo:

-A video demo is available here on [YouTube](https://www.youtube.com)
+A video demo is available here on [YouTube](https://www.youtube.com/watch?v=vcOuQMl09uQ)

 ## Todo:

 - [X] Replace Anaconda with `uv`
+- [ ] Use a *config* file for settings, instead of hardcoded values
 - [ ] Add Chat History
 - [ ] Add Conversation Memory per NPC
 - [ ] Support for more document formats (PDF, docx, etc.)